cobblucas/data-analyst-portfolio/README.md

 ## About

-Hi, I'm Lucas!
-I have a technical background with 3 years of experience in the field of electrical distrobution, where I held the role of Senior Data Analyst with a focus on digital business.
+Hey there, I'm Lucas!
+I've spent the last three years navigating the world of electrical distribution, wearing the hat of a Senior Data Analyst.
+My gig?
+Diving deep into digital analytics to shake things up and push businesses forward.
+In my portfolio, you'll get to know the real me—someone who's all about turning data into stories of innovation and impact.
+Ready to take a peek?

 My CV in [pdf](https://github.com/cobblucas/data-analyst-portfolio/blob/master/cobb-lucas-resume.pdf)